Learn how to make kinetic sand with this simple DIY kinetic sand recipe. It is a favorite sensory recipe for kids and

 This play sand recipe makes a wonderful sensory activity for kids of all ages, from toddlers to upper elementary kids! (and even adults can join in on the fun!)
 It’s constantly in rotation on our sensory table and we often put it on a play tray for some quiet time too..

-Follow along with this tutorial to find out how you can make your own kinetic sand at home.
+Follow this tutorial to find out how to make your own kinetic sand at home.
 You’ll be surprised at how easy it is!

 You can use this sand in place of the pricey one found in stores, and we found that we like the texture of this sand much better than the store-bought version!